typst-community/tytanic/README.md

 [![An asciicast showing tytanic running the full cetz test suite.][demo-thumb]][demo]

-## Stability & Typst version
-`tytanic` currently targets Typst `0.12.0` only, the CLI will remain stable across patch versions, but may change across.

 ## Documentation
 To see how to get started with `tytanic`, check out the [book].